Faye has lots of experience planning all types of parties for her children and grandchildren. She worked as a cake decorator for 24 years.

 Planning a Birthday Party

-If you're all in a tizzy about planning a birthday party, relax, it's not that difficult.
-Avoid needless stress by following the advice and easy steps in this article.
+If you're all stressed out about planning a birthday party, relax, it's not that difficult.
+Avoid needless worry by following the advice and easy steps in this article.
 I have planned many birthday parties over the years for my children and grandchildren and have lots of experience.
 Our family loves to get together and celebrate a birthday!

 8 Easy Steps